Stunning vintage photos of the American Dream

 Vintage photos of the American Dream -- all captured underwater

 Mozert's work often feature groups of friends or couples caught in social moments.
 "The photographs showed the same reality that defined popular white male-dominated 1950s culture.
-Mozert commented about the sensual quality of womens' hair underwater, and men drove those vacation bound cars."
+Mozert commented about the sensual quality of women's hair underwater, and men drove those vacation-bound cars."

 Vintage photos of the American Dream -- all captured underwater